-I read somewhere when asked that the best advice a photographer could give when asked how he became a photographer was that he started early.
-That reminded me of many of the great photographers of this generation i respect.
-We all literally started with an SLR in our hand before we could ride a bike.
+Bio: When asked the best advice a photographer could give on how he became a photographer they said they started early.
+That statement reminded me of many of the great photographers of this generation i respect, and in some cases have been lucky enough to work with.
+Like many i admire, I started with a camera in my hands before i could ride a bike.

 I hope you enjoy my work.